Spandau Citadel: History

 In 1157, Albert the Bear built a frontier fortress at this site, and by the middle of the 15th century, the site was the Margrave of Brandenburg seat of government.
 By 1560, Joachim II Hector, Elector of Brandenburg engaged Christoph Römer to build an Italian style fortress, incorporating the older castle, Palas, and Julius Tower.
 In 1562, Römer was replaced by Francesco Chiaramella de Gandino.
 In 1578 Rochus Graf zu Lynar took over.

 In 1580, the first troops were assigned to Spandau Citadel, although its construction was not complete until 1594.
 Swedish troops were the first to besiege the citadel in 1675.
 In 1806 the citadel's garrison surrendered to the French army under Napoleon without firing a shot during the Fall of Berlin.
 It was retaken by Prussian and Russian forces in 1813, but the ramparts were heavily damaged during the battle and required extensive restoration.
 The citadel was also used as a prison for Prussian state prisoners, including German nationalist Friedrich Ludwig Jahn.

 In 1935, the Army's Gas Protection Laboratory was installed.
 The site employed about 300 scientist and technicians working on chemical weapons (including synthesis, animal and human testing, munitions development, and development of manufacturing processes).
 Much of the work developing nerve gas was done here.

 Close to the end of the Second World War, during the battle in Berlin, the citadel became a part of the city's defences.
 Although several hundred years old, the Citadel's tracé à l'italienne design made the structure difficult to storm.
 So instead of bombarding and storming the Citadel, the Soviets invested it and set about negotiating a surrender.
 After negotiations, the citadel's commander surrendered to the Lieutenant-General Perkhorovitch's 47th Army just after 15:00 on 1 May 1945, saving many lives and leaving the Renaissance bastion fort intact.

 After the Second World War, the Spandau Citadel was first occupied by Soviet troops.
 After the division of Berlin by the Allied powers, Spandau and its Citadel were part of the British sector.
 Despite its history as a prison, the Citadel was not used to hold National Socialist war criminals.
 Rather, they were housed at Spandau prison in the same Berlin borough.

+The Citadel now houses a museum, the Zitadelle; among the exhibitions is a collection of sculptures that have been removed from public display in Berlin over previous centuries, including statues of Friedrich Wilhelm III and Queen Luise, Nazi art, and the head of a 19-metre statue of Lenin.